globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 ![](https://i.imgur.com/SxR6atJ.png)

-- To download the list of the interactions, click the “download csv data sample” at the top of the list for a partial list, or for a full dataset click "access full dataset" and select the file you want.
+- To download the list of the interactions, click the “csv sample" link at the top of the list for a partial list, or for a full dataset click "all data” " and select the file you want.
    - Copy and paste the file name into your browser address box to download, or use the [hack below](#no-download) to view the dataset without downloading

 ### Search from browse page <span id="browse-search"/>

-❗ ⚠️ under construction ⚠️ ❗
+To search from the [GloBI browse page](https://www.globalbioticinteractions.org/browse/):
+- Clear the name "Chelonia mydas" in green by clicking the little "x" next to it (unless of course this is the organism you are interested in!)
+- Type in the scientific name of the organism you want to look up and select it from the dropdown menu when it comes up (you need to actually select it from the list, not just type it in)
+- Examine the preview list automatically produced
+- Click "download csv data sample" or	"access full dataset" at the top of the list depending on the dataset you need
+- If your browser cuts off some of the search boxes strangely like mine does, click the little grey box within a box icon on the top left of the page (next to the qestion mark - it says "maximize/minimize" if you hover your mouse over it for a bit".
+This will hide the maps and make it easier to see the list and search boxes.

 [Top of Page](#top)

+---

 ## Using R <span id="R"/>